Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

-The construction of generalized connections and curvatures follows directly from the algebraic framework of generalized forms, preserving the formal structure of ordinary gauge theory.
-A single generalized object, such as $\mathcal{A}_{(N)}$ or $\mathcal{F}_{(N)}$, incorporates multiple $\mathfrak{g}$-valued differential forms of different degrees.
-This multiplicity is inherent to the recursive definition of generalized forms, establishing them as a unified description for higher gauge potentials and field strengths developed subsequently.
+The construction of generalized connections and curvatures is dictated by the algebra of generalized forms and mirrors the standard formalism of ordinary gauge theory.
+In particular, a single generalized field such as $\mathcal{A}_{(N)}$ or $\mathcal{F}_{(N)}$ packages a collection of $\mathfrak{g}$-valued differential forms of different degrees into one object.
+This built-in multiplicity, inherited from the recursive definition of generalized forms, provides a convenient unified language for the higher gauge potentials and field strengths considered in the subsequent sections.